Wind-WindKids/winding/samples/sophieandwind/sun.md

 closing_reflection: page, text, centered
 --
 They ate ice cream.
 Sunlight caught in Sophie’s hair, turned it bright, iridescent gold.

-“That color… it’s really my favorite,” Wind said, twirling a strand.
+“That color… it’s really my favorite,” Wind said, twirling a strand in the light.

-Sophie watched the kite’s tail flicker against the wide sky, took Wind’s hand and smiled—
+Sophie watched him, took his hand and smiled—
 “Sundays are for sun and friends,” Sophie said.
-“Not sitting under leaden roofs.
-Or burning candles.”

 Wind grinned.
-“Unless it’s on a birthday cake.”
+"Yeah, and birthday cakes."

 --
 renewed_castle: page, image, portrait-oriented